gjr80/weewx-aurora/readme.txt

         358.547821045, timeDate: 1517637331, usUnits: 1

-    The above indicates that the inverter is being interrogated, valid data being received and weeWX is constructing archive records from the accumulated loop data.
+    The above indicates that the inverter is being interrogated, valid data being received and WeeWX is constructing archive records from the accumulated loop data.

-11. If all appears correct when run directly you can stop weeWX by entering Ctl-Z in the terminal and you can now start weeWX as a daemon:
+11. If all appears correct when run directly you can stop WeeWX by entering Ctl-Z in the terminal and you can now start WeeWX as a daemon:

         $ sudo /etc/init.d/weewx start